Heather Mountain Lodge BC in Summer

 The view from our cabin at Heather Mountain Lodge in BC

 If you’ve driven the Trans-Canada Highway between Golden and Revelstoke, British Columbia then you’ve passed Heather Mountain Lodge & Cabins – but perhaps unknowingly.
-I know I’ve seen a sign pointing to heli-skiing in the winter but not once on the multiple times I’ve driven the Trans-Canada, did I clue into the fact that there was a beautiful lodge, just off the highway.
-But there is, and though it does cater to the heli-skier in winter, it’s a destination lodge come summer and fall, especially if you’re either getting married or you’re into hiking.
+I know I’ve seen a sign pointing to heli-skiing in the winter, but I didn’t clue into the fact that there was a beautiful lodge just off the highway.
+It caters to heli-skiers in the winter, but come summer and fall it’s a destination lodge – and perfect if you’re getting married or you’re into hiking.

 Cabin living